Alex-XJK/GAPP/public/docs/adminManege.md

 Click the `View` button to check the application detail information.

+### Multiple apps management

+Applications are grouped by status into `Online`, `Audit` and `Offline`, click on each tab to view applications within each status.
+In these tabs, actions on multiple or all applications is allowed, such as bringing all online applications offline.

+To perform actions on multiple applications, use the checkbox in front of each app.
+To perfrom actions on all applications in certain status, check the `[Check All]` checkbox in the last line.
+You should be careful since there is no notice prior to actions.

 ## Task Management

 - Tasks are also sorted in two progressive standards already, which are application categories and furthermore the applications.